 I have tried it myself with a Daiwa Presso ST. An Area rod is perfectly capable of fishing micro spoons and small spinners in mountain streams.
 If the fish aren't too large and the current not too fast, an Area rod is not only extremely effective it's a lot of fun.

 I have been a bit surprised at how micro fishing has taken off in the US (pleasantly surprised, because I sell micro fishing hooks for bait fishing).
 Most people who are getting into micro fishing use spinning rods rather than dedicated micro fishing rods like the tanago rods used in Japan.

 Even ultra light spinning rods are overkill for really small fish.
-The lightest, softest, most sensitive spinning rod I've found is the Daiwa Iprimi 56XXUL-S (extra extra ultralight - solid tip), which is rated for lures as light as 4/10 of a gram (about 1/70 ounce)!
+If you fish small streams for small fish, consider the Daiwa Iprimi 56XXUL-S which is rated for lures as light as 4/10 of a gram (about 1/70 ounce)!
 Small fish are in almost every body of water.
 You don't have to book a trip to Patagonia to find them.
 With the right gear (a very light, sensitive rod) even the small sunnies in the town park are a lot of fun!

 If you wanted a rod that could cast lures small enough for the common shiners in that little creek that no one ever fishes, this rod will do it and do it nicely.

 Ajing and Mebaru rods are covered in much greater detail on the Ajing and Mebaru Rods page, but as a brief introduction, they are designed for ultralight salt water fishing.
 Although most anglers in the US wouldn't think that "ultralight" and "salt water" even belong in the same sentence, it is quite popular in Japan.